-While tea and herbal teas are in general pretty safe, herbs may possess some underlying side-effects and drug interactions.
-These side-effects are not usually apparent when consumed in moderate amounts, but can cause serious injury to your health if consumed in higher doses.
-Be careful before using any herb at a very high dose if you are under any long term medication to prevent complications like treatment failure.
+While tea and herbal teas are in general pretty safe, herbs may possess some underlying side effects and drug interactions.
+These side effects are not usually apparent when consumed in moderate amounts, but can cause serious injury to your health if consumed in higher doses.
+Be careful before using any herb at a very high dose if you are under any long-term medication to prevent complications like treatment failure.

 Also, keep in mind that herbs may cause allergic reactions in some people.
 If you have a known allergy to any of the herbs or if consumption of even a small amount of herbal tea causes discomfort, discontinue the use of that herb immediately.

 Sore throat is something that all of us experience, especially with climate change.
-Most of the time they're not a serious issue and usually, your body takes care of it by itself without any medications.
+Most of the time it’s not a serious issue and usually, your body takes care of it by itself without any medications.

 Simple tea and honey are good.
 But if you fancy some extra added benefits of herbs, you can always experiment a little and find out the best combination for your taste.